 Voyages Indigenous Tourism Australia Pty Ltd

-The construction work was led by the Principal Contractor Downer EDI Works Pty Ltd. The runway lighting completed by a specialist aircraft lighting contractor, Airside Technical.
-Voyages also has in place an Australian Industry Participation (AIP) Plan as required under the Government’s AIP policy.
+The construction work was led by the principal contractor Downer EDI Works.
+The runway lighting was completed by specialist aircraft lighting contractor Airside Technical.

 Australian Industry Participation (AIP) requirements ensure full, fair and reasonable opportunity for Australian industry to compete for work.
 This includes work in major public and private projects in Australia, and procurements or projects receiving Australian Government funding of $20 million or more.